 Prize for the best talk: We are offering a free statistics course (excluding travel and accommodation costs), courtesy of PR Statistics, for the best 15 minute presentation at the conference!

 Our programme is still being finalised but we have so far confirmed Dr Hanna Nuuttila (SEACAMS2 Scientific Officer) as our first Keynote Speaker!
 We will also have two interactive workshops as part of the conference.
 Dr Hanna Nuuttila will be hosting a workshop on “Monitoring methods for marine mammal conservation and management” and Dr Hannah Williams (Postdoctoral Researcher at Swansea University) will be delivering a workshop on “The use of Daily Diary biologging devices for studying Animal Movement”.
 There is more in the pipeline and we will be updating this page with more details as they are confirmed, so watch this space!

 There is no conference fee, and the atmosphere of the conference is relatively informal, giving attendees a platform to discuss their research with other students.

 To register and submit your abstract (max 300 words), please complete our online form.
 Registration is now closed.

 Student Travel Grants

-All students outside of Swansea are eligible for our student travel grants.
+Current postgraduate students outside of Swansea are eligible to apply for our student travel grants.
 We collect travel receipts during the conference, and split the available funding between all eligible applicants after the conference.
 Generally, grants will only cover a portion of the incurred travel costs.
 Please indicate your interest on the conference registration form.
 We encourage those who already have their own funding (eg. PhD travel budget) to make use of that, so that we use our funds to support those who most need it.

 Travel & Accommodation in Swansea